 December 5: Production begins on “Return To Peyton Place” with a 35-day filming schedule.
-20th Century Fox producer Jerry Wald reports that Joan has left the production.
-Upon Joan’s departure, Wald says Bette Davis is in line for the role and is 99% certain Davis will play the role.
+Twentieth Century Fox producer Jerry Wald reports that Joan has left the production.
+Upon Joan’s departure, Wald says Bette Davis is in line for the role and he is 99% certain Davis will play it.
 Bette Davis later declines the role due to "illness."
 On December 20th, 1960, Mary Astor signs to the role of “Roberta Carter," the character Joan was originally slated to portray.

 December 10: Joan attends the dedication ceremony of a new Pepsi-Cola bottling plant in Gainesville, Florida.
 The dedication celebration takes place from 10:00 am - 6:00 pm.
 Among those attending the dedication are Kathy Magda (Miss Florida) and Pepsi-Cola president Herbert L. Barnet.

 December 11: Parade magazine publishes the article "My Mother, Joan Crawford."
 The article includes an interview with Joan's daughter, Christina, in which she denounces the claim that she and Joan are "feuding."
 This article is published approximately two months following the October Redbook article "The Revolt of Joan Crawford's Daughter," in which Christina cites issues she has with Joan.